 We have arranged with a fisherman to bring us to the coast of Wilpattu National Park, not so far away.
 He sets sail and places an outboard engine on the rail, after which he lies down to sleep, leaving the rest of the work to an adolescent boy.
 During the trip, small waves wash over the rail, but in the intense heat our wet clothes soon dry again.

 On our way through the dense scrub forest, we observe a number of birds.
 A white-bellied sea-eagle (Haliaeetus leucogaster) passes over, and a woolly-necked stork (Ciconia episcopus) takes off from a tree.
 Numerous blue-tailed bee-eaters (Merops philippinus) and smaller green bee-eaters (M. orientalis) zoom along the trail, hunting for insects, and ring-necked parakeets utter their shrill scream.
-On the trail, a beautifully patterned star tortoise (Geochelone elegans) creeps about, and in several places the soil has been overturned by wildboar, searching for tubers.
+A beautifully patterned star tortoise (Geochelone elegans) crawls about on the trail, and in several places the soil has been overturned by wildboar, searching for tubers.
 When our guide is convinced that we can find our way, he leaves us.

 Late in the afternoon, we arrive at a large clearing, in which some fifty spotted deer (Axis axis) are grazing, accompanied by several gorgeous peacocks (Pavo cristatus).
 At the other end of the clearing lies a large bungalow – staff quarters of the national park.
-Two rangers walk briskly towards us.
+From this building, two rangers walk briskly towards us.

 “What are you doing here?” one of them exclaims, ”Don’t you know that it is illegal to enter this park on foot?
 You will have to pay a fine!”